nevosegal/HSB_RGB/README.md

 HSB_RGB
 =======

-A simple HSB to RGB color converter.
+A simple HSB to RGB color converter built in Processing.